Sloths in Costa Rica

 Sloths are mammals that spend most of their lives upside down in the trees of Central America and South American rainforests.
 They are famous for moving slowly, which gives them a low metabolic rate.
 What does that mean?
 That means that they do not need to eat a lot of food.
 Whenever they need to eat they must come to the rainforest floor where they are vulnerable to predators.

-There are two different sloth species in Costa Rica; the two-toed sloth and the three-toed sloth.
+There are two kinds of sloths Costa Rica; the two-toed and the three-toed sloth.
 Both species have rather distinct differences between them.
-The two-toed sloth is nocturnal while the three-toed sloth is active during the day.
+While the two-toed sloth is nocturnal and can mainly be spotted at night, the three-toed sloth prefers to be awake during daytime.
 One of the most iconic amongst the latter species, is the brown-throated sloth.
 But both species of sloths have become rather iconic and practically serve as an unofficial symbol of Costa Rica.

 Sloths are messy

 They may be cute, but sloths are not the type of animal that you want in your bed.
 The sloth’s fur works as a self-contained ecological community; algae and mold live in their fur.
 This not only helps them blend with their environment but provides them with food.
 They can eat the algae that grows in their own fur and have long claws that can help them with that.

 Sloths have flexible necks

 Like Owls, Sloths can turn their head 270 degrees in either direction, allowing them to see almost everything around them.

 Sloths can live up to 30 years

 And 90% of their time is spent upside down.
 Imagine that!
 They can balance themselves in the trees almost better than monkeys, except a lot slower.